cesc1989/apuntes/Luna/Backend/Email Verification/Swap Primary Methods flow.md

 end
 ```

-Would this work?
-No. The redirect or render will finish the action leaving the final part unexecuted.
-For it to work, I'd need to call the `swap_primary_methods` in every conditional so that it gets executed wherever it falls.
+Would this work? ~~No. The redirect or render will finish the action leaving the final part unexecuted.
+For it to work, I'd need to call the `swap_primary_methods` in every conditional so that it gets executed wherever it falls.~~

+It should work.
+Did a test in a test application and it executed the code in the end always.